John Mayasich

 John Edward Mayasich (Croatian: Meašić; born May 22, 1933) is an American former ice hockey player of Croatian descent.
 He was a member of the U.S. ice hockey team that won a silver medal at the 1956 Winter Olympics and a gold medal at the 1960 Winter Olympics.
 He also played for Team USA at the IIHF World Championships in 1958, 1961, 1962 (when he was voted best defenseman), 1966 and 1969.
+He was inducted into the IIHF Hall of Fame in 1997.

 While attending the University of Minnesota, Mayasich set the NCAA tournament record for most points scored in a game with eight against Michigan in 1954.
 Mayasich won the Western Collegiate Hockey Association scoring title in 1954 and 1955 and was an All-American three years in a row at his university.

 Mayasich was inducted into the United States Hockey Hall of Fame in 1976 and the Wisconsin Hockey Hall of Fame in 1989.
 Number 8 has been retired in his honor by the Minnesota Golden Gophers men's ice hockey program, the only former Golden Gopher to be so honored.
 In 2011, Mayasich was ranked No 1 on the Minneapolis Star Tribune's list of "Minnesota's 100 Greatest Players in High School Hockey History".

 Career

 Mayasich was born in Minnesota, to Croatian parents who had immigrated from the former Yugoslavia.

-He attended Eveleth High School in Eveleth, Minnesota and participated in a number of sports.
-During his high school hockey career he set many individual records and helped his team achieve additional team records that stand even today.
+He attended Eveleth High School in Eveleth, Minnesota, and participated in a number of sports.
+During his high school hockey career, he set many individual records and helped his team achieve additional team records that stand even today.
 Among those records are the 46 total points he recorded at numerous state tournament games and helping his team win four consecutive state championships from 1948 to 1951.

-Mayasich played on both the 1956 Olympic silver medal team in Cortina d'Ampezzo, Italy and the 1960 Olympic Gold Medal team in Squaw Valley, California.
+Mayasich played on both the 1956 Olympic silver medal team in Cortina d'Ampezzo, Italy, and the 1960 Olympic Gold Medal team in Squaw Valley, California.

 He is the Minnesota Gophers' all-time leading scorer with 144 goals and 154 assists in 111 games played, an average of about 1.3 goals per game.
 Mayasich also held scoring records in the high school ranks.
 While he still holds most state tournament records, a pair of Gophers, Dave Spehar and John Pohl, have since broken his all-time career scoring mark.
 Coach Doug Woog pointed out, "We drew the parallel with Dave Spehar," Woog said.
 "He (Spehar) was the most contemporary state tournament phenom; he had three hat tricks.
 John had seven.
 His numbers are phenomenal."